 In this case study, we will explore two easily-generated visual reports for treatment switch patterns: Interactive Tree Diagram & Sankey Diagram.
 Both of these reports empower users to explore more possibilities of visual reports by utilizing existing features in SAS.

-Example of a disease treatment pathway
+Example of a Disease Treatment Pathway

-In the dashboard above, it is evident that when the number of possible drug switches increases, the number of potential treatment pathway explodes exponentially.
+In Figure 1 above, it is evident that when the number of possible drug switches increases, the number of potential treatment pathway explodes exponentially.
 It becomes excessively hard to read, and extremely cumbersome to make comparison and inference.
 The underlying trend of the pattern could be well camouflaged in thousands of different possibilities, and may not be easily identifiable.
 To confront such obscurity, we will outline two simple, yet elegant interactive diagrams with dynamic flow analysis to showcase the power of interactive graphics.

-Sankey diagrams inherently carry a very strong visual cue of the flow quantity over different stages or time.
-In the example below, researchers can draw immediate conjecture of the embedding drug switch pattern in a large cohort, all thank to the competence of this interactive Sankey diagram.
+Sankey diagrams inherently carry a very strong visual cue of the flow quantity over different stages or time periods.
+In Figure 3**, researchers can draw immediate conclusions of the embedding drug switch pattern in a large group, all thanks to the insights of this interactive Sankey diagram.